 Consider some extra goodies, like trophies for 2nd and 3rd place as well, website banners or badges that participants can use, certificates and plaques (can be physical or digital), and any other digital or non-digital goods you can think of.

-You’ve checked everything else on the list, but there’s still one more important thing to do – make all moving parts run nice and smooth.
+You’ve checked everything else on the list, but there’s still one more important thing to do – make all moving parts run smoothly.
 Everything should be easy not just for you, but for the award participants and program judges as well.
 Only then can the awards be considered a success.

-And here’s where an awards management software like Evalato comes in handy!
-It helps you handle every phase of your awards – from registration and entry submissions to judging, and then showing the results.
+And here’s where awards management software like Evalato comes in handy.
+It helps you handle every phase of your awards – from registration and entry submissions to judging and then showing the results.

 Make sure you tick all boxes with your next awards program from the very start and you’ll see how much more smoothly it all goes after that.